datalab-dev/graves-endocrine_surgeons/README.md

 ## GitHub Repository File and Directory Structure

-The (planned) directory structure for the project is:
+The directory structure for the project is:

 ```
 LICENSE                                         Currently unvavailable